 In this spiritual true crime podcast, host Una Morera shares a story we need to hear in the wake of the sexual abuse accounts revealed in the Shambhala community in recent years.
 Morera recounts growing up in a world that revolved around Chögyam Trungpa Rinpoche.
 It is a moving, creative, and brave account told first through the lens of a little girl and then through that of a young woman disoriented by the disconnect between the teachings and actions of Trungpa and his inner circle.

 White Tara is one of the 21 iterations of the enlightened goddess who serves as a guide for Vajrayana Buddhists (and all beings).
-In this guided meditation, Venerable Lobsang Tenpa provides a vivid visualization to help you invite White Tara with her qualities that can provide comfort, healing, and protection along the spiritual path.
+In this guided meditation, Michael Lobsang Tenpa provides a vivid visualization to help you invite White Tara with her qualities that can provide comfort, healing, and protection along the spiritual path.
 This 30-minute meditation allows enough space to relax the body, invoke White Tara, and balance the five elements: earth, water, fire, air, and space.

 “Intuitive Mind and Grasping Mind,” Tuere Sala